Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 ### Fonts

 **Ableton Sans** is included as a standard font in Max.
-It can be selected from the Inspector for any object that displays text, i.e. a `[comment]` or `[live.dial]` label.
-Use this type face for a look that is consistent with Live’s devices.
+It can be selected from the Inspector for any object that displays text, i.e. a `[live.comment]` or `[live.dial]` label.
+Use this type face for a look that is consistent with Live’s devices, at the font size 10px with the recommended font style **Ableton Sans Small**.

 For non-UI objects, notice that when objects are encapsulated instead of kept in the top level patch, by default they change to the standard Max font for a better patching experience.